5.1 Transaction of business

 Every member and participant in a working group, Sponsor ballot, or other standards development activity shall disclose his or her affiliation(s), which includes employer(s) and any other affiliation(s).
 An individual is deemed "affiliated" with any individual or entity that has been, or will be, financially or materially supporting that individual's participation in a particular IEEE standards activity.
 This includes, but is not limited to, his or her employer(s) and any individual or entity that has or will have, either directly or indirectly, requested, paid for, or otherwise sponsored his or her participation.
 Failure to disclose every such affiliation(s) may result in complete or partial loss of rights to participate in IEEE-SA activities.
 An individual is not excused from compliance with this policy by reason of any claim of a conflicting obligation (whether contractual or otherwise) that prohibits disclosure of affiliation(s).

-A person who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the Secretary of the IEEE-SA Standards Board and the appropriate Sponsor(s).
+A person who believes that a participant's disclosure is materially incomplete or incorrect should report that fact to the appropriate Sponsor(s).

 A statement, written or oral, that is not processed in accordance with subclause 5.1.3 of the IEEE-SA Standards Board Operations Manual shall not be considered the official position of the IEEE Standards Association or any of its committees and shall not be considered to be, nor be relied upon as, a formal position of IEEE.
 At lectures, symposia, seminars, or educational courses, an individual presenting information on IEEE standards shall make it clear that his or her views should be considered the personal views of that individual rather than the formal position of IEEE.